• Skip to primary navigation

 Now let me tell you: I have tried MANY ice cream recipes since I got my ice cream maker several years ago.
 Unfortunately, I have had limited success with many of the recipes.
 I find they either leave a fatty, buttery film in my mouth (which I assume means too much fat in the recipe) or they get rock hard when frozen.
 This vanilla ice cream is one of the few recipes that turns out perfectly every time.

-Ingredients to make homemade ice cream: cream, sweetened condensed milk, and vanilla
+Ingredients to make no cook vanilla ice cream: cream, sweetened condensed milk, and vanilla

 How to make No Cook Vanilla Ice Cream